Fuzz Test

 Generate fuzz tests for all methods of an endpoint

-This section explains how to change the CLI command to generate a fuzz test for an entire REST API endpoint.
+This section explains how to generate a fuzz test for an entire REST API endpoint.
 To reliably generate test cases, we require:

 OpenAPI schema (JSON or YAML file)